dapperstats/gendrendr/README.md

 gendr(names = "Sam", years = 1920:2020, locations = "United States", languages = "English", methods = "standard")
 ```

-It also makes assumptions about the inputs, so you could functionally run `gendr` with default inputs:
+It also makes assumptions about the inputs, so you could functionally run `gendr` with defaults:

 ```r
 gendr()